peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 - Tunnel, der
 - Magie, die
 - Angst, die
+- vier
+- Hamburger, der

 # Off by 1:

-German word can be formed by (adding, replacing, or deleting 1 of the letters in the Dutch word.
+German words that can be formed by adding, replacing, or deleting 1 of the letters in the Dutch word (ignoring the articles), and also largely have the same meaning.

 - Grab
 - Mayonnaise
 - Tourist
 - Norden
-- Basketball, Der
+- Basketball, der
 - stören
+- Eingang, der
+- Kamera, die
+- Jäger, der
+- Pfau, der
+- hören
+- vierte
+- Tier, das
+- trinken

 # Off by 2:

-German word can be formed by adding, replacing, or deleting 2 of the letters in the Dutch word.
+German words that can be formed by adding, replacing, or deleting 2 of the letters in the Dutch word (ignoring the articles), and also largely have the same meaning.

 - Roboter, der
 - Regierung, die
 - Baum, der
 - Tomate, die
+- langsam
+- Charakter, der
+- nichts

 # False friends

 - Gift
 - Gelegenheit
 - das Ufer
+-